madhawav/SiddhiCEPPythonAPI/README.md

 # Siddhi CEP Python API
 The scope of this project is to develop a Python Wrapper on Siddhi CEP Library.
 Additionally, the Python API would support Siddhi Configuration on WSO2 Data Analytics Server (DAS).
 The Python wrapper would support Siddhi 3.1, Siddhi 4.0, WSO2 DAS 3.1 and WSO2 DAS 4.0.

 This is currently a work in progress, as a project for Google Summer of Code 2017 Program.

+*Note: Currently the API is configured with Siddhi CEP 3.1.0 and Siddhi CEP 4.0.0-M5 for Python 3.x*

 Project Goals
 -----